Table of Contents

 - People Magnet: Functioning as a microcosm of Delhi, the Red Line brings together people from diverse backgrounds, making it an excellent place to observe the city's rich cultural diversity.

-- Certification for Green Building: The Red Line holds the distinction of being the first metro line in India to be certified by the Indian Green Building Council for its energy efficiency.
+- Certification for Green Building: The Red Line is the first metro line in India to be certified by the Indian Green Building Council for its energy efficiency.

 Here is the route map of the Delhi Metro Red Line: